Departure from MOYS Marina di Olbia

 THE CREW SPEAKS ITALIAN-ENGLISH-GERMAN-SPANISH

-Wonderful pearls set in the cobalt blue of the Strait of Bonifacio, the islands of the Maddalena archipelago are one of the most popular destinations in Sardinia.
+Wonderful pearls set in the cobalt blue of the Strait of Bonifacio, the islands of the Maddalena archipelago constitute one of the most popular destinations in Sardinia.

-After lunch, stop in Razzoli and its Cala Lunga to admire the extravagant granite conformations with a thousand shapes smoothed by the famous Mistral.
+A stop in Razzoli and its Cala Lunga to admire the extravagant granite conformations with a thousand shapes smoothed by the famous Mistral.
 Then, through the “Passo del Topo” we will move towards Cala Santa Maria, the largest bay on the island of the same name for another dip in its turquoise waters.
 We will then enter the port of Cala Gavetta in La Maddalena with its characteristic old houses.
-We will conclude this long day with a stop at Santo Stefano Island and at Cala di Villamarina.
-Here, a dip in this beautiful but uncrowded bay of the archipelago and a snack accompanied by a good glass of fresh wine, will close a magnificent chapter of your holidays.
-And those who want to take a short walk will be able to see the granite quarry in use until the early decades of the twentieth century and the imposing bust carved in stone, never completed, of Costanzo Ciano.
+We will conclude this long day with a stop on the Island of Santo Stefano and Cala di Villamarina.
+Here, at the end of an exciting day full of emotions, a swim awaits us in this splendid but little-frequented bay of the Maddalenino archipelago.
+Those who feel like adventure can take a short walk to the granite quarry in use until the first decades of the 20th century and see the imposing, never completed, stone-carved bust of Costanzo Ciano.